Interview Hoarding: The Model

-\paragraph{Two-step process:} Given $(\i,\k)$, we call the final \assignment, which is the culmination of the following two step process, the \mbox{\textbf{\boldmath$(\i,\k)$-\assignment}} .
-In the first step, where hospitals interview doctors, we ignore the informational effects and focus solely on congestion.
-Given $P\in \mathcal P$: \begin{enumerate} \item [Step 1:] Interview \assignment $\nu$ is the hospital-optimal many-to-many stable matching where the capacities of the hospitals and doctors are given by $\i$ and $\k$ respectively.
-This can be computed by applying the hospital-proposing DA: each $h\in H$ is matched with up to $\i_h$ doctors and each $d\in D$ is matched with up to $\k_d$ hospitals.
-Since we ignore the informational aspect of the problem, the input to DA is a choice function for each agent that is responsive to her preference relation and constrained by her interview capacity.\footnote{For the sake of completeness, we define in \cref{sec:choice-funct-interv} the acceptant and responsive choice functions that we appeal to while running DA to compute the interview \assignment. } Hospital-proposing DA is an approximation of the decentralized process by which hospitals invite doctors in rounds, extending invitations to further doctors when invitations are declined. \item [Step 2:] The $(\i,\k)$-\assignment is chosen by doctor-proposing DA.
+To describe how the market works, we follow the approach of \citet{EcheniqueGonzalezWilsonYariv:2020} by assuming complete information and non-strategic behavior.\footnote{In \cref{sec:role-interviews-play}, we discuss a version of our model and some of our results when preferences are formed during the interviews.} This means that hospitals na\"ively make offers to their most preferred doctors and these offers, if rejected, trickle down to less preferred doctors.
+Thus, given $(\i,\k)$ and $P\in \mathcal P$, the final \assignment, which we call the \mbox{\textbf{\boldmath$(\i,\k)$-\assignment}}, is the outcome of the following two phase process:\footnote{We only differ from \citet{EcheniqueGonzalezWilsonYariv:2020} in that we set the interview matching to be the \emph{hospital-optimal} many-to-many stable matching, while they set it to be the \emph{doctor-optimal} one.
+Their choice is appropriate for the question they ask.
+However, we have chosen to approximate the decentralized interview phase through the hospital-proposing DA.
+This difference does not drive our results, as we explain in \cref{sec:doct-optim-interv}.} \begin{enumerate} \item [Phase 1:] The interview \assignment $\nu$ is the hospital-optimal pairwise stable many-to-many matching where the capacities of the hospitals and doctors are given by $\i$ and $\k$, respectively.
+This can be computed by applying the hospital-proposing deferred acceptance (DA) algorithm: each $h\in H$ is matched with up to $\i_h$ doctors and each $d\in D$ is matched with up to $\k_d$ hospitals.
+Since we ignore the informational aspect of the problem, the input to DA is a choice function for each agent that is responsive to her preference relation and constrained by her interview capacity.\footnote{For the sake of completeness, we define in \cref{sec:choice-funct-interv} the acceptant and responsive choice functions that we appeal to while running DA to compute the interview \assignment.
+According to these choice functions, hospitals na\"ively select their most preferred doctors from each set.
+In \cref{sec:2021-match}, we consider alternative choice functions that reflect common heuristics.
+Simulations involving such a heuristic based choice are closer to the results of the 2021 match, but the qualitative effects are similar.
+The simpler assumption of na\"ive behavior renders the results more transparent.} The hospital-proposing DA algorithm is an approximation of the decentralized process by which hospitals invite doctors, extending invitations to further doctors when invitations are declined. \item [Phase 2:] The $(\i,\k)$-\assignment is computed by applying the doctor-proposing DA algorithm.
 The input to DA is the true preference profile restricted to the interview match, $(P_i|_{\nu(i)})_{i\in D\cup H}$. \end{enumerate}